VictorTagayun/Basic_DSMPS_Tutorial/readme.md

 Will DO

-	Teach how to setup the HRTIMer, its freq, PLL etc.
+* Teach how to setup the HRTIMer, its freq, PLL etc.
-	Use the GPIO for timing and debugging
+* Use the GPIO for timing and debugging
-	How to setup period and duty cycle control
+* How to setup period and duty cycle control
-	Use RC circuit as a simulated SMPS circuits
+* Use RC circuit as a simulated SMPS circuits
-	Observe "exactly" where in time the ADC is acquiring data
+* Observe "exactly" where in time the ADC is acquiring data
-	Trigger the ADC by HRTIMer
+* Trigger the ADC by HRTIMer
-	Interrupt by HRTIMer and/or ADC
+* Interrupt by HRTIMer and/or ADC
-	Check where exactly in time the acquisition of ADC by using single external resistor
+* Check where exactly in time the acquisition of ADC by using single external resistor

 Will not do

-	Teach about the basic of SMPS, it theory, operations, formulas, etc Teach about feedback control theory
+* Teach about the basic of SMPS, it theory, operations, formulas, etc
+* Teach about feedback control theory
-	Use actual Power devices to convert power
+* Use actual Power devices to convert power
-	Give overview of the evaluation board
+* Give overview of the evaluation board

 This tutorial will use NUCLEO-F334R8 as the development board where the external Freq used is 8MHz, while the MCU has a maximum System Freq of 72MHz.

 ### Setup RCC

-With 8Mhz input clock and Max 72Mhz of system freq we set the ff:
+With 8Mhz input clock and Max 72Mhz of system freq, set the ff:

 PLL = 8 (default and cannot change)
 PLLMUL = 9